mattwbeard/codat-docs/docs/other/user-management/sso.md

 :::note SAML SSO

 We'll soon be offering SAML SSO on our Enterprise plans.
-If you're interested in this featuyre, please talk to your account manager.
+If you're interested in this feature, please talk to your account manager.

 :::